code4recovery/12-step-meeting-list/readme.txt

 Please note a few things about custom types:

 1. Be careful with the codes ("ASBI" in the above example) as this gives you the ability to replace existing types.
-1. Note that custom meeting types will not be imported into the mobile app.
+1. Note that custom meeting types are not imported into the Meeting Guide app.
 1. They are for searching.
 If you can't imagine yourself searching for a meeting this way, then it's probably not a type you need.
-Have you ever searched for a 90-minute-meeting?
+Have you ever searched for a 90-minute meeting?
 If not, then it's probably information that better belongs in the meeting notes.
 1. Don't add a type for the default, eg 'Hour Long Meeting' or 'Non-Smoking.'
 If you do that, then you have to be careful about tagging every single meeting in order to make the data complete.